AbhinavRaj-7769/AbhinavRaj-7769/README.md

 👋 Hey there!
-I'm Abhina, a web developer with a strong foundation in the MERN stack.
+I'm AbhinaV, a web developer with a strong foundation in the MERN stack.

-🚀 I specialize in crafting dynamic user interfaces using React, while also delving deeper into server-side development and database management with Node.js, Express, and MongoDB.
+🚀 Specialized in crafting dynamic user interfaces using React, while also delving deeper into server-side development and database management with Node.js, Express, and MongoDB.

 💡 I thrive on learning and staying abreast of the latest industry trends, always eager to incorporate new technologies and techniques into my workflow.